ObolNetwork/charon-distributed-validator-node/README.md

        - `mkdir .charon` (if it doesn't already exist)
        - `sudo chmod -R 666 .charon`

-7. I see a lot of errors after running `docker-compose up`.
+10. I see a lot of errors after running `docker-compose up`.

     - It's because both `geth` and `lighthouse` start syncing and so there's connectivity issues among the containers.
     - Simply let the containers run for a while.
 You won't observe frequent errors when geth finishes syncing.
     - You can also add a second beacon node endpoint for something like infura by adding a comma separated API URL to the end of `CHARON_BEACON_NODE_ENDPOINTS` in the [docker-compose](./docker-compose.yml#84).

-8. When starting the standalone bootnode, I get a `resolve IP of p2p external host flag: lookup replace.with.public.ip.or.hostname: no such host` error
+11. When starting the standalone bootnode, I get a `resolve IP of p2p external host flag: lookup replace.with.public.ip.or.hostname: no such host` error

     - Replace `replace.with.public.ip.or.hostname` in the bootnode/docker-compose.yml with your real public IP or DNS hostname.

-9. How do I voluntary exit a validator?
+12. How do I voluntary exit a validator?
     - A voluntary exit is when a validator chooses to stop performing its duties, and exits the beacon chain permanently.
 To voluntarily exit, the validator must continue performing its validator duties until successfully exited to avoid penalties.
     - To trigger a voluntary exit, a sidecar docker-compose command is executed that signs and submits the voluntary exit to the active running charon node that shares it with other nodes in the cluster.
 The commands below should be executed on the same machine and same folder as the active running charon-distribute-validator-node docker compose.
+    - To override any default config defined in `compose-volutary-exit.yml`, copy `.env.sample` to `.env` and update any of the "Voluntary Exit Config" env vars.
     - Note: Quorum peers in the cluster need to perform this task to exit a validator.
     - Create a new `exit_keys` folder next to `.charon/validator_keys`: `mkdir .charon/exit_keys`
     - Copy the validator keys and passwords that you want to exit from the `validator_keys` folder to the `exit_keys` folder.
       - E.g. to exit validator #4: `cp .charon/validator_keys/keystore/keystore-4* .charon/exit_keys/`
       - Warning: all keys copied to the `exit_keys` folder will be exited, so be careful!
     - Ensure the external network in `compose-volutary-exit.yml` is correct.
       - Confirm the name of the exiting `charon-distributed-validator-node` docker network: `docker network ls`.
-     - If it isn't `charon-distributed-validator-node-dvnode`, then update `compose-volutary-exit.yml` accordingly.
+      - If it isn't `charon-distributed-validator-node-dvnode`, then update the `EXIT_DOCKER_NETWORK` env var in `.env` accordingly.
     - Ensure the latest fork version epoch is used:
       - Voluntary exists require an epoch after which they take effect.
       - All VCs need to sign and submit the exact same messages (epoch) in DVT.
 Using the epoch of the latest fork version is well known option.
       - `compose-volutary-exit.yml` is configured with `--epoch=112260` which is the latest Bellatrix fork on Prater.
-     - If the Charon cluster is running on a different chain, **ALL** operators must update `--epoch` to the same latest fork version returned by `curl $BEACON_NODE/eth/v1/config/fork_schedule`.
+      - If the Charon cluster is running on a different chain, **ALL** operators must update the `EXIT_EPOCH` env var in `.env` to the same latest fork version returned by `curl $BEACON_NODE/eth/v1/config/fork_schedule`.
     - Run the command to submit this node's partially signed voluntary exit:
       - `docker-compose -f compose-voluntary-exit.yml up`
       - Confirm the logs: `Exit for validator XXXXX submitted`
       - Exit the container: `Ctrl-C`
     - The charon metric `core_parsigdb_exit_total` will be incremented each time a voluntary exit partial signature is received, either from this node or from peers.
     - Once quorum partially signed voluntary exists have been received, they will be aggregated and submitted to the beacon node.
 This will add the validator to the beacon chain exit queue.
     - The validator keys can only be deleted from both `exit_keys` and `validator_keys` folders once the validator has successfully exited.